Gliese 832

 Gliese 832 (Gl 832 or GJ 832) is a red dwarf star of spectral type M2V in the southern constellation Grus.
 The apparent visual magnitude of 8.66 means that it is too faint to be seen with the naked eye.
 It is located relatively close to the Sun, at a distance of 16.2 light-years and has a high proper motion of 818.16 milliarcseconds per year.
 Gliese 832 has just under half the mass and radius of the Sun.
 Its estimated rotation period is a relatively leisurely 46 days.
 The star is roughly 6 billion years old.

 This star achieved perihelion some 52,920 years ago when it came within an estimated 4.817 pc of the Sun.

 Gliese 832 emits X-rays.
 Despite the strong flare activity, Gliese 832 is producing on average less ionizing radiation than the Sun.
-Only at extremely short radiation wavelengths (<50nm) does its radiation intensity rise above the level of the quiet Sun, but does not reach levels typical for the active Sun.
+Only at extremely short radiation wavelengths (<50 nm) does its radiation intensity rise above the level of the quiet Sun, but does not reach levels typical for the active Sun.